 To further complicate the diagnosis, both stress and grief can worsen symptoms for people with depression and trigger episodes in those who are prone to it.

 Get more details on the difference between depression and grief.

 Coping Strategies for Grief During the Holidays

 - Accept your emotions.
-You may be feeling intense emotions or trying to avoid thinking about your loss.
+You may be feeling intense emotions or are trying to avoid thinking about your loss.
 You may be on an emotional roller coaster; happily recalling a cherished memory one minute and disconsolate the next.
-Everyone handles the mourning process differently, and it’s okay to feel whatever your emotions may be in a given moment.
+Everyone handles the mourning process differently, and it’s okay to feel whatever your emotions may be at a given moment.

 - Avoid stressful family celebrations.
-Although family provides a unique sense of belonging and support, especially during times of loss, holiday get-togethers with relatives are often cited as the biggest source of seasonal stress.
+Although family provides a unique sense of belonging and support, especially during times of loss, holiday events with relatives are often cited as the biggest source of seasonal stress.
 Avoid or limit the time you spend with difficult or unsupportive family members who may make you feel worse.

 - Lean on your support system.
 Call or spend time with family and friends that will console and encourage you.
 Schedule dates ahead of time to make sure you get time on their busy calendars.
 You’ll feel a little more in control and will also have things to look forward to.

 - Honor your loved ones however you see fit.
 Decide whether it seems more appropriate to attend holiday get-togethers or stay home and spend time by yourself or with immediate family.
 Create a ritual to memorialize your loved one, such as lighting a candle or taking one of their favorite walks, and ask others to join you for support.